gigamonkey/grading/README.md

 github mirror and puts it into the directory.
 We should also save the timestamp and the SHA of the commit it came from.

+Grading scripts will also need the `assignent.json` file we can fetch from the server with the `get-assignment-json.js` script which takes the assignment id and the directory where to save `assignment.json`.
+Some grading scripts may need other information about the assignment such as the number of questions which can be added to the `assignments.json` file after it is fetched.
+(May want to move it out to another file or, better yet, embed all the information necessary to grade an assignment in the assignment output itself.)

 ## Form based quizzes and tests